cav119/Video-Chat-Web-App/README.md

 ## TODO and suggestions
 - Error catching on the frontend for signup.ejs and login.ejs when Firebase returns errors (ie password too short, or incorrect details)
-- Start working on the doctor dashboard
-- Firebase data store APIs for creating rooms and validation
+- Firebase data store APIs for creating rooms, doctor details, other...
 - Improve room UI using the 3rd video on the list below
 - Add a chat to a video room
 - Limit who can join a room using cookies?
+- Forgot password reset and verify account firebase
 - Factor out frontend code from login and signup views
 - HIDE serviceAccountKey.json config as an env variable for security on deployment?
-- Force HTTPS requests
 - Need fix that you refresh to see a user joining on heroku version (peerjs or socket related error?)
+- socket.io error on the frontend?

 ## Links
 - [Original video: How to make a Zoom clone](https://www.youtube.com/watch?v=DvlyzDZDEq4)